brunohp89/PyTax_2023/README.md

 1. Clone or download the repository.
 2. Install the required packages listed in the requirements.txt file.
 3. Store your API tokens in a .json file in the same directory as the scripts (see example .json file below).
-4. Import the script for the CEX or blockchain you want to track transactions for.
+4. Import the script for the CEX or blockchain you want to track transactions for from the directory calculators.
 5. Call the function ```get_transactions_df``` and pass in either a wallet address or folder containing .csv files as arguments.
 6. For VeChain tracking you will have to download manually the transactions using the link Download transactions using this website https://explore.vechain.org/download?address=YOURADDRESS and put the file in a folder named vechain.